 Human rights & Audi: Taking action instead of looking the other way

-Be vigilant, get better, don’t downplay risks: As Audi Human Rights Officer, Daniel Patnaik reviews, analyzes and monitors all of the Group’s activities that are relevant to human rights.
+Be vigilant, act reliably, don’t downplay risks: Human Rights Officer Daniel Patnaik reviews, analyzes and monitors Audi processes and activities that are relevant to human rights.
 A conversation about challenges, demands and his personal motivation.

 Daniel Patnaik, Audi Human Rights Officer